 Home Churches form an integral part of God's global purpose -

-- God also has a plan for home churches in every State in the USA.
+God also has a plan for home churches everywhere.

-We must understand the importance of Home Churches.
+We should understand the importance of Home Churches.

 This vision comes with a special revelation.
 Many Christians are awakening to this truth and grasping the importance of bringing it to fruition in our day.
 Because it is unique, it requires understanding, dedication and commitment.
 It affords great opportunities for many to be trained and quickly come into their ministry.
-In addition to the Holy Spirit experience, it is the underlying secret for the great multiplication of the Book of Acts Church.
+In addition to receiving the Holy Spirit, it was an underlying secret for the great multiplication of the Book of Acts Church.